gwenshap/DBD-Oracle/README.hpux.txt

    done
    >>>>> CUT HERE <<<<

+      Note that on Itanium machines (HP-UX 11.23), the shared libraries have a .so extension instead of the .sl HP-UX uses on PA-RISC.

    b) Run it (replace "LhtStrCreate" with your "Unresolved symbol").
-For
-      example, at my installation, findSymbols produced the following output:
+      For example, at my installation, findSymbols produced the following output:

       # chmod 755 findSymbols
       # ./findSymbol LhtStrCreate

       found "LhtStrCreate" in ./lib/libagtsh.sl
       found "LhtStrCreate" in ./lib/libclntsh.sl
       found "LhtStrCreate" in ./lib/libwtc8.sl